Madan Mohan Malaviya: Political career

 Malaviya started his political career in 1886 with an address to the Indian National Congress session in Calcutta.
 Malaviya would go on to become one of the most powerful political leaders of his time, being elected Congress president on four occasions.

 In December 1886, Malaviya attended the second Indian National Congress session in Calcutta under the chairmanship of Dadabhai Naoroji, where he spoke on the issue of representation in Councils.
 His address not only impressed Dadabhai but also Raja Rampal Singh, ruler of Kalakankar estate near Allahabad, who had founded a Hindi weekly, Hindustan, but was still looking for a suitable editor to turn it into a daily.
 In July 1887, Malaviya resigned from the school and joined as editor of the nationalist weekly.
-He remained for two and a half years, and left for Allahabad to study for his L.L.B.
+He remained there for two and a half years, and then left for Allahabad to study for his L.L.B.
 In Allahabad, he was offered the co-editorship of The Indian Opinion, an English daily.
 After finishing his law degree, he started practicing law at Allahabad District Court in 1891, and moved to Allahabad High Court by December 1893.

-Malaviya became the president of the Indian National Congress in 1909, a position he held also in 1918.
+Malaviya became the president of the Indian National Congress in 1909, a position he held again in 1918.
 He was a moderate leader and opposed separate electorates for Muslims under the Lucknow Pact of 1916.
 The "Mahamana" title was conferred on him by Mahatma Gandhi.

 Malaviya renounced his practice of law in 1911 to fulfil his resolve to serve the causes of education and social service.
-Despite this vow, on one occasion when 177 freedom fighters were convicted to be hanged in the Chauri-chaura case, he appeared before the court and won the acquittal of 156 freedom fighters.
+Despite this vow, on one occasion when 177 freedom fighters were convicted to be hanged in the Chauri-Chaura case, he appeared before the court and won the acquittal of 156 freedom fighters.
 He followed the tradition of Sannyasa throughout his life, adhering to his avowed commitment to live on the support of society.

-A commemorative postage stamp on MADAN MOHAN MALAVIYA (1861-1946) issued by Department of Posts, Government of India on 25 Dec 1961.
+A commemorative postage stamp on MADAN MOHAN MALAVIYA (1861–1946) issued by Department of Posts, Government of India on 25 Dec 1961.